-The school district will maintain an ongoing training program for all current and new school officials which will address the identification (i.e., signs and indicators) and reporting of child abuse, maltreatment, and neglect, including the legal implications of reporting and not reporting.
-Attendance at sessions of this training program is required of all school officials.
-Attendance records will be kept, and notations will be made in personnel files as to the dates of attendance.
+The school district shall maintain an ongoing training program which will address the identification and reporting of child abuse and maltreatment, including the legal implications of reporting and not reporting.
+Attendance at sessions of this training program shall be required of all school officials.
+Attendance records shall be kept, and notations will be made in personnel files as to the dates of attendance.

-The Superintendent will develop, with input from appropriate personnel, a plan for implementation of such a training program, to be approved by the Board.
+The Superintendent shall develop, with input from appropriate personnel, a plan for implementation of such a training program, to be approved by the Board.
 In addition, the policy and regulations will be included in all employee handbooks and distributed annually to all school officials who are not covered under existing handbooks.
 The Superintendent will prepare and implement all regulations as are necessary to accomplish the intent of this policy